100,000 non-filers to be put on notice: Shabbar

 In an explanatory statement, the FBR clarified that no withholding tax would be implemented on either motorcycles or rickshaws.

-The Federal Board of Revenue member also noted that in efforts to increase tax collection, the body's priority would be to give leeway to the poor people.
+The FBR member also noted that in efforts to increase tax collection, the body’s priority would be to give leeway to the poor people.

 ISLAMABAD: Federal Board of Revenue Chairman Shabbar Zaidi said on Sunday that the board will send notices to around 100,000 non-filers who own a house bigger than 500 yards or an above 1000cc vehicle, according to a report.